Admissions

 The M.A. in Conflict Resolution welcomes applications from prospective students with a variety of academic backgrounds and experiences.

 The Graduate School of Arts and Sciences (GSAS) oversees the collection of admissions documents and determines which documents are acceptable for submission.
-Please review the document submission requirements on the G.S.A.S.
-Admissions Page.
-Please contact us with any questions.
+Please review the document submission requirements on the GSAS Admissions Page.

 Application Requirements